WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

 HOW

 Teams will be formed through a division draft.
 ALL players that register will be assigned to a team.
-Some players that register for Player Pitch may be drafted on a Major team and players that register for Major may be drafted on a Player Pitch team.
-Players on the younger side may not be drafted on a Major team.
-Players league age 12, WILL be drafted on a Major team.
+Some players that register for Double AA/Triple AAA team may be drafted on a Major team and players that register for Major may be placed on a Double AA/Triple AAA team.

-Score and outs are kept and the goal is 2 umpires per game (although at times only 1 may be available).
+Score and records are kept, and the goal is 2 umpires per game (although at times only 1 may be available).

 Pitch counts will be STRICTLY counted and enforced to protect players' arms.

-Players that register for Major must attend a "Player Assessment" in February 2024, unless they are a "HELD" player that played on a returning Major team from the Spring of 2023 season (Fall 2023 team does not count).
+Players that register for Major MUST attend one of the "Player Assessments" in February 2026, unless they are a "HELD" player that played on a returning Major team from the Spring of 2025 season (Fall 2025 team does not count).
 The assessment aims to ensure that players are put on teams for the division that best matches their playing level and to assist in forming balanced teams within each division.

 HELD PLAYERS